- Classical Plant Breeding at Johnny's • A Look Back

 3 • 'Wisconsin 55'

-Emily Rose Haga is the next-generation tomato and pepper breeder at Johnny's Selected Seeds, carrying on the great work of retired plant breeders Rob Johnston, Jr. and Janika Eckert since 2012.
+Emily Rose Haga served at Johnny's as the next-generation tomato and pepper breeder from 2012–2019, carrying on the great work of retired plant breeders Rob Johnston, Jr. and Janika Eckert.

 Haga's interest in plants germinated at a young age while listening to stories about her Grandma Rose's early life in rural Appalachia, raising and preserving her family's own food off the land.